Graça Machel: Early life and education

 Graça Simbine was born 17 days after her father's death, the youngest of six children, in rural Incadine, Gaza Province, Portuguese East Africa (modern-day Mozambique).
 She attended Methodist mission schools before gaining a scholarship to the University of Lisbon in Portugal, where she studied German and first became involved in independence issues.

-Machel also speaks French, Spanish, Italian, Portuguese and English, as well as her native Xitsonga language.
+Machel speaks Portuguese and English, as well as her native Xitsonga language.

 Political career

-Simbine returned to Portuguese East Africa in 1973, joining the Mozambican Liberation Front (FRELIMO) and working as a schoolteacher.
-Following Mozambique's independence in 1975, Simbine was appointed Mozambican's first Minister of Education and Culture on 25 June 1975.

-During her tenure, the number of students enrolled in primary and secondary schools rose from about 40 per cent of all school-aged children to over 90 per cent for males and 75 per cent for females.
+She returned to Portuguese East Africa in 1973, joining the Mozambican Liberation Front (FRELIMO) and working as a schoolteacher.
+Following Mozambique's independence in 1975, Simbine was appointed Mozambique's first Minister of Education and Culture on 25 June 1975.
+During her tenure, the number of students enrolled in primary and secondary schools rose from about 40 percent of all school-aged children to more than 90 percent for males and 75 percent for females.

 Later career

 Graça Machel received the 1992 Africa Prize, awarded annually to an individual who has contributed to the goal of eliminating hunger in Africa by the year 2000.
 Machel received the 1995 Nansen Medal from the United Nations in recognition of her longstanding humanitarian work, particularly on behalf of refugee children.

-In 1997, Machel was honored with the Dame Commander of the Order of the British Empire by Queen Elizabeth II for her contributions and services in the field of human rights protection.
+In 1997, Machel was appointed an Honorary Dame Commander of the Order of the British Empire by Queen Elizabeth II for her contributions and services in the field of human rights protection.
 In the same year, she received the Global Citizen Award of the New England Circle.
 Machel was one of the two winners of the 1998 North–South Prize awarded by the North-South Centre of the Council of Europe.

 Machel was chancellor of the University of Cape Town from 1999 to 2019.
 In 2009, Machel was appointed to the Commonwealth of Nations' Eminent Persons Group.
 She was named president of the School of Oriental and African Studies at the University of London in 2012.

+In 2007, she and her husband joined Archbishop Emeritus Desmond Tutu as founders of The Elders, a charitable NGO.

 In 2016, Machel was named chancellor of the African Leadership University, a role that she still holds today.

 In July 2017, Machel was elected an Honorary Fellow of the British Academy (HonFBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2018, she was awarded by the World Health Organization for her contributions to the health and well-being of women, children and adolescents.

 On 17 July 2018, Machel attended the 16th Nelson Mandela Annual Lecture, which was located at the Wanderers Stadium, Johannesburg, alongside South African President Cyril Ramaphosa and former US President Barack Obama.
 The event was visited by nearly 15,000 people, commemorating the 100th anniversary of Nelson Mandela's birth.

 In the leadup to COP 27, Machel advocates that Africa's youth should have a greater say in climate politics and warned that existing development aid programs covering, for example, education may well be cut and diverted to fund climate change adaptation instead.